 The Mission is closed to the public but they are expanding their digital resource center to keep the community connected and engaged.
 Parents and teachers looking for educational resources can visit the Teachers & Kids page for videos, lesson plans, activities and more.

 Bowers Museum presents Bowers At Home – free digital exhibition access plus virtual education programs and community resources.
 For fun kids activities, check out the Kidseum Learning Resources where new content is being added weekly.
-Don’t forget to check out Bowers’ Digital Guide for the latest exhibit, Inside the Walt Disney Archives.
+Don’t forget to check out Bowers’ Digital Guide for the latest content.

 Keep the kids busy by challenging them to learn a new skill, practice creativity, and just have fun.
 This collaborative program with Bear Grylls features recipes, crafts, creative thinking activities, self-care ideas, and life skills development.